iddan/react-spreadsheet/website/docs/02-usage.md

 ## Simple

-The Spreadsheet component requires the `data` property: an array of arrays with objects that has the `value` key.
+The Spreadsheet component requires the `data` property: an array of arrays with objects that have the `value` key.
 Changes made in the Spreadsheet will not affect the passed data array as in React props values should not be mutated.

 :::caution
-If `data` prop value is changed the component will discard any changes made by the user.
+If the `data` prop value is changed the component will discard any changes made by the user.
 If you want to make changes to `data` and incorporate the user's changes see [Controlled](#Controlled).
 :::

 ```javascript